Shakespeare's Birthplace

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

+Thank you for your review.
 We were happy to hear that you had such an informative and enjoyable visit to Shakespeare's Birthplace, with our Guides adding to that enjoyment.
+To receive such positive feedback is very rewarding and we will be sure to share this with our colleagues including Neil.

 Written 27 February 2024